cplmakerlab/cplmakerlab.github.io/_slidedecks/write-a-resume-using-google-docs.md

       * Looking for a new job?
 With LinkedIn Learning you can get the resume writing and interview skills you need.&nbsp;

       * Are you looking to level up in your career?
-Refine and expand your skills in thousands of courses in areas like sales, marketing, graphic design, user experience, IT, human resources and project management.
+Expand your skills in courses like sales, marketing, graphic design, user experience, IT, human resources and project management.

       * Maybe you're thinking of pursuing a new career path?
 Explore topics like personal branding, small business finance, freelancing and design